dwd/mls-protocol/draft-ietf-mls-protocol.md

 ciphertext in the list is the encryption to the corresponding node in the resolution.

-The HPKECiphertext values are computed according to the Encrypt function defined in {{!I-D.barnes-cfrg-hpke}}.
+The HPKECiphertext values are computed according to the functions defined in {{!I-D.barnes-cfrg-hpke}} as follows:

+* First, `SetupBaseI(pk, "")` is called with `pk` set to the copath of the current node.
+* HPKECiphertext.ephemeral_key is set to the `enc` return value.
+* Next, `Context.Seal("", pt)` is called with `pt` set to the `node_secret` of the parent node.
+* HPKECiphertext.ciphertext is set to the return value.

-Decryption is performed in the corresponding way, using the private key of the resolution node and the ephemeral public key transmitted in the message.
+Decryption is performed in the corresponding way, using the private key of the resolution node and the ephemeral key transmitted in the message.